joakimb/joakimb.github.io/_posts/2017-08-23-end-to-end-ecryption-intro.markdown

 "Microsoft Teams is built upon Office 365 Groups and provides a new way to access shared assets for an Office 365 Group." https://support.office.com/en-us/article/Frequently-asked-questions-about-Microsoft-Teams-–-Admin-Help-05cbe533-2181-4e95-a4b0-52cd7695fafc

+#### Slack

+Slack boasts about their compliance certifications on their [security page](https://slack.com/security).
+They also talk about their various security features, such as SAML-based SSO.
+This is all good.
+Their Achilles' heel is the same as Microsofts though.
+They focus on hop-by-hop encryption through encryption in transit and encryption at rest.
+Slack offers no end-to-end encryption functionality.

+So, security-wise, Slack and Microsoft are on par.

+## Intermittent Conclusion

+The message of this article is quite simple and clear: Use end-to-end encryption when data owners and system owners are not the same group of people.
+Differentiating between securing the data and securing the infrastructure is essential, otherwise the infrastructure owners become de-facto data owners from a technical perspective.
+So ask yourself the question: do I care if my organizations data is controlled by ourselves, or is it fine to let external organizations handle our core data?

 ## A deeper cryptographical intro